joinpursuit/AC_4_Web/bridge/lessons/04_loops.md

 console.log(1)
 console.log(2)
 console.log(3)
-...
+console.log(4)
+console.log(5)
+console.log(6)
+console.log(7)
+console.log(8)
+console.log(9)
+console.log(10)
 ```

 This program isn't much fun to write, and it isn't very practical either.
 What if we wanted to print the numbers between 1 and 1000?
 There is a better solution than writing this by hand: **loops**.
-Loops are really a solution for many repetitive tasks.
+Loops are a solution for many *repetitive* tasks.

 ## The `while` loop